1. “Can you show me again?”

 5. “Can I use graph paper?”

-Situation: Your child fails a math test because following and lining up the numbers in the problems is difficult.
+Situation: Your child fails a math test because following and lining up the numbers in the problems are difficult.

 Your child can talk to the teacher after class and say: “I know how to do the problems, but I can’t always get them in the right columns.
 Can I use graph paper to keep them all in the right columns?”